Skip to main content

 Who should invest in liquid funds?

-Individuals or entities with surplus funds that they need to park for a short period can consider liquid funds.
+Individuals or entities with surplus funds that they need to park for a short period can consider a liquid fund mutual fund.
 These may include those looking to park emergency funds, businesses managing temporary cash surpluses, or investors waiting to allocate funds elsewhere.

 How much return can you expect from liquid funds?